Closures: A Quick and Easy Guide

 Closure Styles

 Let’s talk about the two different kinds of closures we offer: continuous thread (CT) and lug.
 Continuous thread is the standard in home canning.
 These closures are slightly taller in height than their lug counterparts and are threaded in one continuous bead to match their corresponding container.
 Lug closures, however, are designed for a quick, easy close.
 They require less than a full turn to secure and have evenly-spaced tabs at the bottom of their threading to interlock with the corresponding container’s lug-style finish.
 Here you can see a comparison.
-Our 70-450 black metal continuous thread button
+Our 70-450 black metal continuous thread button closure is on the left and our black lug-finish 63-2030 closure is on the right.

 Continuous Thread……….Lug